NeCTAR-RC/nectar-training/package05/sections/allocations.markdown

 * On **Allocations > New Request** you can request to create a **new project** with the resources you need.
 * On **Allocations > My Requests** you can **add resources** to your **existing project** (you will also see your previous requests here).

 As a rule of thumb, the more resources you ask for, the more detail we require about your research.
-Requesting a few cores won’t be scrutinised as much as requesting tens or hundreds of cores.
+Requesting a few cores won't be scrutinised as much as requesting tens or hundreds of cores.

 {% BgBox important %}
 {% include /docLinks.markdown %}
-The amount of **CPU hours** you request is the amount of time your instance will be in existence --- *not* the time the CPU is acually busy with your programs!
+The amount of **CPU hours** you request is the amount of time your instance will be in existence --- *not* the time the CPU is actually busy with your programs!
 That is, all time counts between when you *launch* the VM and *terminate* it --- regardless whether the CPU is idle the whole time, or the VM is shut down or suspended.
 While you have access to the VM, it counts as CPU hours!

 Consider this when you request your allocation, and also when you use your VM --- you may *back up* the state of your VM and then *"terminate"* it while you don't need it.
 It will be easy to restore it to the exact same state when you need it again.
 More about this in [Module 9][ModDoc9].
 {% endBgBox %}